Free Russia Forum

-FSR projects include "Personnel Reserve" (training leaders for democratic change), "Putin's List" (dossiers on the leaders of the current regime and the continuation of the policy of sanctions against the Putin regime) and Monitoring the persecution of religious minorities.
+FSR projects include "Personnel Reserve" (training leaders for democratic change), "Putin's List" (dossiers on the leaders of the current regime and the continuation of the policy of sanctions against the Putin regime), and Monitoring the persecution of religious minorities.

 A feature of the Free Russia Forum is a wide ideological spectrum of participants.
-These are non-systemic liberals, national democrats, social democrats, libertarians.
-The forum is attended by representatives of various political organizations and associations: PARNAS, Open Russia, Russia of the Future, the Solidarnost movement, the Yabloko party, the Civic Initiative and the headquarters of Alexei Navalny.
+These are non-systemic liberals, national democrats, social democrats, and libertarians.
+The forum is attended by representatives of various political organizations and associations: PARNAS, Open Russia, Russia of the Future, the Solidarnost movement, the Yabloko party, the Civic Initiative, and the headquarters of Alexei Navalny.

 Forum format and participants

 The forum takes place over two days.
 Discussion panels discuss such topics as countering Russian propaganda in Russia and abroad, prospects for international pressure on the Putin regime through sanctions, the economic situation, relations between Russia and the West, and the strategy of the Russian opposition under the current regime in the country.

-To become a member of the forum, you must provide at registration two recommendations from politicians, opposition activists, journalists or human rights defenders.
+To become a member of the forum, you must provide at registration two recommendations from politicians, opposition activists, journalists, or human rights defenders.